Park Hee-soon: Established actor and venture to small screen

 In 2011, Park acted in Park Hoon-jung's debut film The Showdown.
-It was set in the 11th year of Gwanghaegun's reign, when Manchus invade of Joseon.
+It was set in the 11th year of Gwanghaegun's reign, when Manchus invaded Joseon.
 Park acted as Heon-myung, Joseon military commander.
-He was one of three Joseon soldiers who are cornered by the Manchu forces and must fight a bloody battle in the middle of Manchuria.
+He was one of three Joseon soldiers who were cornered by the Manchu forces and must fight a bloody battle in the middle of Manchuria.

 In 2013, Park back to television after six years with SBS miniseries All About My Romance.
 Park also costarred in a 2013 South Korean action spy film The Suspect starring Gong Yoo, and directed by Won Shin-yun.
 Park's role was Min Se-hoon, a South Korean NIS operative demoted to drill sergeant after a failed mission where Ji Dong-cheol (played by Gong Yoo), spared him.

-In 2014, Park comeback onstage after nine years, for 20th anniversary performance of Mokhwa.
-He performed in play Baekma River in the Moonlight.
-It performed in Seoul Namsan Arts Drama Center from June 20th to July 6th.
+In 2014, Park came back onstage after nine years, for a 20th anniversary performance of Mokhwa.
+He performed in the play Baekma River in the Moonlight.
+It performed in Seoul Namsan Arts Drama Center from June 20 to July 6.